 See clause 8.3 of TS-0026 [i.34] for a list of possible error scenarios and error handling options for the IN-CSE.

-Step 5: The Fog Node adjusts data processing/transfer for Field Domain Nodes (ASN/MN/ADN)
+Step 5: The Edge/Fog Node adjusts data processing/transfer for Field Domain Nodes (ASN/MN/ADN)

-The Originator (MN-AE at the Fog Node) may use the information provided in step 4 in order to adjusts data processing/transfer for Field Domain Nodes (ASN/MN/ADN).
+The Originator (MN-AE at the Edge/Fog Node) may use the information provided in step 4 in order to adjusts data processing/transfer for Field Domain Nodes (ASN/MN/ADN).

 Impacted Resources